-Pump design needs continuous improvement in all product development stages, from concept to design, testing laboratories and engineering validation and finally manufacturing.
+Pump design needs continuous improvement in all product development stages, from concept to design, testing laboratories, engineering validation, and finally manufacturing.

 Crucial in pump design is making sure it fits the efficiency parameters.
-For a heating circulating pump, the total efficiency results by multiplying the motor efficiency and the hydraulic efficiency.
+For a heating circulating pump, the total efficiency can be calculated by multiplying the motor efficiency and the hydraulic efficiency.

-Depending on the pump type and size, the efficiency can vary.
-For glandless pumps, the total efficiency can vary from 5% to 54%, comparing with pumps with glands where the same factor is between 30% and 80% .
+Depending on the pump type and size, efficiency can vary.
+For glandless pumps, the total efficiency can be from 5% to 54%, compared to pumps with glands for which the same factor is between 30% and 80% .

 Any design and optimization process should be based on a complex set of solid mechanics, fluid dynamics, and thermal simulations.
 The main advantage of engineering simulation is that it allows you to virtually test your CAD model early in the design process, and consequently iterate until finding the best possible version.
 As simulations can be done with a computer, the number of physical prototypes required is massively reduced.

-Used by pumps designer worldwide, SimSale has the same web-based environment for all the simulation features, enabling you to validate experimental results, run parametric studies and optimize your designs.
+Used by pumps designer worldwide, SimScale has the same web-based environment for all the simulation features, enabling you to validate experimental results, run parametric studies, and optimize your designs.

-Let’s see a few example of pump simulation projects:
+Let’s see a few examples of pump simulation projects:

 This is a simulation project for a centrifugal water pump using the Steady State, Multi-Reference-Frame method (MRF) and K-Omega SST turbulence model.

-The MRF model is one of the two approaches for multiple zones.
-MRF is a steady-state approximation in which individual cell zones can be assigned different rotational and/or translational speeds.
+The MRF model is one of the two approaches for multiple zones and is a steady-state approximation in which individual cell zones can be assigned different rotational and/or translational speeds.

-Performing MRF simulations is computationally much less demanding than transient modelling.
-MRF provides good approximations with less computational effort and considerably less computation times.
-Center of rotation, rotation axis, and angular velocity define the MRF rotation.
+Performing MRF simulations is computationally much less demanding than transient modeling.
+MRF provides good approximations with less computational effort and considerably less computation time.
+The center of rotation, rotation axis, and angular velocity define the MRF rotation.

-In this case, the geometry includes a standard backwards type pump impeller and volute casing.
-The flow intake axially from the inlet pipe and exit from the shown outlet.
+In this case, the geometry includes a standard backward type pump impeller and volute casing.
+The flow intake is done axially from the inlet pipe and, exiting from the shown outlet.
 In addition, a separate region specifies the MRF zone in the vicinity of the impeller.
-For a given pump we need to know the flow parameters in order to attain the accurate pressure rise.
+For a given pump, we need to know the flow parameters in order to attain the accurate pressure rise.
 Here arbitrary values were used to demonstrate an operation example.
-The simulation analyses the mean velocity and pressure field in the pump.
+The simulation investigates the mean velocity and pressure field in the pump.

 This project simulates a transient analysis of a centrifugal pump with a rotating mesh using the Arbitrary Mesh Interface (AMI) approach and K-Omega SST turbulence model.

 In the AMI approach, a mesh interface is created between the moving and stationary parts of the mesh.
-AMI simulations are full “Transient” and therefore are computationally much more expensive than MRF.
-Also they take all transient effects into account and are usually sensitive to the time step length.
+AMI simulations are full “Transient” and therefore are computationally much more intensive than MRF.
+Also, they take all transient effects into account and are usually sensitive to the time step length.
 In addition, AMI could be specified as oscillating or full rotating motion.